 How to Perform Glute Bridges to Feel the Butt Working

-[This is quite a wimpy looking exercise.
-Not only does it look that way – it actually is quite lame.
-But… it teaches you to feel the right muscle working so I guess it’s OK lol.]
+This is quite a wimpy looking exercise.
+Not only does it look that way – it actually is quite easy.
+But… it teaches you to feel the right muscle working.

 You need to be able to do two things.
 Feel the muscle work and contract it on demand when it is the primal mover on an exercise.
 Such is the case with barbell deadlifts, barbell squats and lunges for example.